cgriffith-4243/trivia-api/backend/README.md

 - Fetches a list of paginated questions for the requested category, number value indicating total number of questions found, and number value indicating Category id of the current category
 - Request Arguments:

-    '''category_id''': A number value indicating the Category id to match
+    `category_id`: A number value indicating the Category id to match

 ```
 {